mario6714/ai-translate/readme.md

 download it in the releases section

 ## How it works
-it receives text through clipboard changes (if the document is visible) or a configured websocket server, and then translate it with AI models. it is this way so it could receive text from tools like [textractor](https://github.com/Artikash/Textractor).
+it receives the text through clipboard changes (if the document is visible) or a configured websocket server, and then translates it with AI models. it is this way so it can receive text from tools like [textractor](https://github.com/Artikash/Textractor).

 #### AI Models
 in all models available you can get a free API key.
 I want this repo to be also a hub of nice and free AI models. if you have a suggestion of a model with a good provider, feel free to suggest me or open a PR.